 the ultra sub culture hasn’t really changed all that much.
 It still has a really old-school feel to it, and I think that’s part of why people love it so much.

-And yes, the hallucinations… That happened to me once, at the Wasatch 100 in 2015.
+The dark can influence your mind and you may experience hallucinations during the evening hours.
+That happened to me once, at the Wasatch 100 in 2015.
 I had been doing well as I came through the aid station at mile 54, and I was planning to pick up my pacer at mile 75.
 I ended up getting lost in the backcountry and ran four miles in the wrong direction.
 So now it’s totally dark – with the exception of the light from my head lamp – and I’m making my way up this climb, all by myself, surrounded by beautiful but really thick trees.

 A DNF during an ultra race is fairly common, right?